inline/factors-1.yml

 7.3 Add factors to a data set

 Working with this data set, I’d like to be able to see the decodes that I specified for FORM in addition to the numbers.
-We can use the spec object to add the factors to the data frame using ys_add_factors()
+We can use the spec object to add the factors to the data frame using ys_factors()

 head(data)

-FORM_f FORM n
+FORM FORM_v n

 1 tablet 3 1